bdusell/nondeterministic-stack-rnn/README.md

 Whatever method you use to run the code (whether in a Docker container, Singularity container, or no container), there are some additional setup and preprocessing steps you need to run.
-The following script will take care of these for you (note that if you are using a container, you must run this *inside the container shell*):
+The following script will take care of these for you (if you are using a container, you must run this *inside the container shell*):

     $ bash scripts/setup.bash